anaustinbeing/website-scraper/README.md

 Scrape any websites in a matter of seconds.
 ***************

 This Webscraping program is written in **Python 2.7.11**.
 Basically, it scrapes any websites and outputs all the links that it finds.
-The set of programs that eases this task are called web crawlers or spiderbots or simply spiders. *Pretty cool!*
+The set of programs that eases this task are called web crawlers or spiderbots or simply spiders.
+Using threading module of Python, multipe spiders can be used to crawl multiple links at a time.
+You can change the number of threads in main.py file which is set to 3 for now. *Pretty cool!
+It saves time.*

 A Web crawler, sometimes called a spider, is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering). - as described in